AztecProtocol/engineering-designs/in-progress/7520-mainnet-overview.md

 ## Proposer/Validator Selection

+There will be a sybil-resistant mechanism for selecting the validators for each epoch.

-There will be a mechanism for selecting proposers and validators.
+There will be a fair mechanism for assigning individual validators to be proposers for slots.

-We are actively determining the best way to do this.

-Key considerations include:
-- Decentralization
-- Security
-- Economics
+We see two broad options for selecting validators:
+- A trustless system where validators are selected based on staked AZT
+- A system where validators are voted on by AZT holders

-We will be working closely with the community and external researchers to design a system that is fair and secure.
+Over the coming weeks we will be working with external researchers and the community to decide which system is best.

 ### Open Questions

-- How large should the validator set be?
-- How many validators should be selected per epoch?

-If we choose a system where a validator set is selected randomly and trustlessly based on staked AZT:
+The main questions we need to answer for each system are:
+- How resistant is this to censorship?
+- How expensive is it to run?
 - How can we distribute rewards?
-- How do we keep l1 costs low?
 - How do we enumerate all possible slashing conditions?

-If we choose a system where a validator set is voted on by AZT holders:
-- Can this be sufficiently decentralized?
-- How resistant is this to censorship?

-In either scenario:
-- How costly is it for users to participate?
-- What are the economic incentives for validators?
-- What is our security model?
 - How much malicious AZT can we tolerate before we lose safety/liveness?
+- How large should the validator set be?
+- How many validators should be selected per epoch?

 ## Fees

 Every transaction in the Aztec Network has a fee associated with it.
 The fee is payed in AZT which has been bridged to L2.

 Transactions consume gas.
 There are two types of gas:
-- L2 gas: the cost of computation on L2
+- L2 gas: the cost of computation
-- DA gas: the cost of data availability on L2
+- DA gas: the cost of publishing/storing data

 When a user specifies a transaction, they provide values:
-- maxFeePerL2Gas: the maximum fee they are willing to pay in L2-AZT per unit L2 gas
+- maxFeePerL2Gas: the maximum fee they are willing to pay in AZT per unit L2 gas
-- maxFeePerDAGas: the maximum fee they are willing to pay in L2-AZT per unit DA gas
+- maxFeePerDAGas: the maximum fee they are willing to pay in AZT per unit DA gas
 - l2GasLimit: the maximum amount of L2 gas they are willing to consume
 - daGasLimit: the maximum amount of DA gas they are willing to consume